cybercom-finland/vagrant-deltacloud-provider/README.md

 ### SSH authentication

+You will most likely want to let the Vagrant provider to automatically create the key pair and publish the public key to the cloud for you.
+In that case, just leave out the authentication options.
+The following configuration options are for more complex use cases only.

 * `public_key_name` - The name of the key pair register in Deltacloud to associate with the VM.
 The public key should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
 * `public_key_path` - if `public_key_name` is not provided, the path to the public key will be used by vagrant to generate a public key on the Deltacloud cloud.
 The public key will be destroyed when the VM is destroyed.

 If neither `public_key_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in Deltacloud.

 * `ssh_disabled` - if set to `true`, all ssh actions managed by the provider will be disabled.
 We recommend to use this option only to create private VMs that won't be accessed directly from vagrant.
-Some actions might still want to connect with SSH (provisionners...).
+Some actions might still want to connect with SSH (provisioners...).
 In this case, we will just warn you that the ssh action is likely to fail, but we won't forbid it

 ### Synced folders